 Further conference information, topics, important information concerning the proposal and all important dates.

 Deadline full paper submission: 15th of October

 The new President of EURA is Valeria Fedeli from the Milan Polytecnic.
-Valeria Fedeli is Associate Professor at DASTU at Milan Polytecnic and Jean Monnet Professor for EU Urban Policy.
+Valeria Fedeli is Associate Professor at DASTU at Milan Polytecnic and Jean Monnet Professor for EU Urban where can i buy medications online Policy.
 She served as a board member for six years and was part oft he organizing team of the EURA conference 2008 in Milan.

 The committee decided to award two papers authored by emerging scholars.
 The highest award was given to Victor Osei Kwadwoa and Tatiana Skripka from the Maastricht School of Governance.
 The title of the paper is „Metropolitan Governance Cooperation and CO2 Transport Emission: A Three-Level Hierarchical Linear Model Analysis“

 The recipient of the Young Scholar Award receives a € 1.000 travel grant.

 Another young scholar award is given to Adrian Favero, a PhD candidate of the School of Social and Political Science, University of Edinburgh.
 The title of the paper is: Political buy medications in canada Attitudes among the urban Polish Youth: Assessing the role of the city on support for the European Union.
 The recipient receives a € 500 travel grant.